gmarnin/nstrauss.github.io/_posts/2020-08-11-mitigating-mac-enrollment-failures.md

 [https://www.jamf.com/jamf-nation/discussions/33723/catalina-prestage-enrollment-retrieving-activation-record-hanging](https://www.jamf.com/jamf-nation/discussions/33723/catalina-prestage-enrollment-retrieving-activation-record-hanging)

 Not only was this impacting others, it had been a known issue since October 2019.
-Another colleague I spoke to had reported the bug to Apple in Feburary 2020.
+Another colleague I spoke to had reported the bug to Apple in February 2020.
 Great, a longstanding bug affecting enrollment and Apple has effectively not shipped a fix for six point releases.
 Most comments in the Jamf Nation thread pointed to a post by Graham Pugh.

 [https://grahamrpugh.com/2020/02/21/resetting-dep-without-reinstalling.html](https://grahamrpugh.com/2020/02/21/resetting-dep-without-reinstalling.html)